-An experiment where one or more variations redirects the visitor to a different URL from the original page (also sometimes referred to as a "split URL test").
-Redirects are often used when testing two entire pages against each other, for example in a landing page test or site redesign.
+- Redirect experiment – An experiment where one or more variations redirect the visitor to a different URL from the original page (sometimes referred to as a split URL test).
+Redirects are used when two entire pages are tested against each other, for example, in a landing page test or site redesign.

 Optimizely uses full factorial MVT instead of Taguchi method MVT.

-A framework or strategy that aims to identify and distribute visitors to variations with a relative likelihood of reaching statistical significance that is higher than other variations.
-To be technically precise, time minimization addresses a set of problems that are not defined as multi-armed bandit problems.
+Time minimization – A framework that identifies and distributes visitors to variations with a relative likelihood of reaching statistical significance that is higher than other variations.
+Time minimization addresses a set of problems that are not defined as multi-armed bandit problems.